MPAS-Dev/MPAS-Model/docs/ocean/design_docs/min_level_cell.rst

 The 3 z-level versions of ``sub_ice_shelf_2D`` described above should provide sufficient testing of the boundary conditions related to tendency terms (e.g. higher-order tracer reconstruction).
-More sophisticated parameterizations (KPP and GM) will be addressed in the second phase of this work.
+More sophisticated parameterizations (KPP and Redi) will be addressed in the second phase of this work.

 Testing: Inactivate cells during simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^